-The Note Purchase Agreement provides for an initial \$ 75.0 million notes issuance (the "Tranche 1 Notes").
-Pursuant to the Consent and Amendment, the Company may request in its sole discretion, and Perceptive has agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes") at any time before August 2, 2024 subject to the terms of the Note Purchase Agreement.
+The Note Notes Purchase Agreement provides for an initial \$75.0 million notes issuance (the "Tranche 1 Notes").
+Pursuant to the First Consent and Amendment, the Company may request in its sole discretion, and Perceptive has agreed to subscribe to purchase upon such request, an additional \$25.0 million notes issuance (the "Tranche 2 Notes") at any time before August 2, 2024 subject to the terms of the Note Notes Purchase Agreement.
 Previously, the Company's request for issuance of the Tranche 2 Notes was to be determined at Perceptive's sole discretion.
-The Note Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
+The Note Notes Purchase Agreement matures on August 2, 2026 and is interest-only during the term.
 The Company has the option to redeem outstanding principal notes at any time along with an applicable early redemption fee.
-Under the Consent and Amendment, the Note Purchase Agreement was also amended to increase the applicable early redemption fee.
-Outstanding amounts under the Note Purchase Agreement bear interest at a fluctuating rate per annum equal to 10.00% plus the secured overnight financing rate administered by the Federal Reserve Bank of New York for a onemonth tenor, subject to a 1.00% floor.
-The annual interest rate was 15.12% at September 30, 2023.
-As of September 30, 2023, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus accrued interest of \$ 2.9 million.
-During the three-month periods ended September 30, 2023 and 2022, the Company recorded interest expense of \$2.9 million and \$1.5 million, respectively.
-During the nine-month periods ended September 30, 2023 and 2022, the Company recorded interest expense of \$8.4 million and \$1.5 million, respectively.
+Under each of the First Consent and Amendment and the Second Consent and Amendment, the Note Notes Purchase Agreement was also amended to increase the applicable early redemption fee.
+Outstanding amounts under the Note Notes Purchase Agreement bear interest at a fluctuating rate per annum equal to 10.00% plus the secured overnight financing rate administered by the Federal Reserve Bank of New York for a onemonth one-month tenor, subject to a 1.00% floor.
+The annual interest rate was 15.12% 15.36% at September 30, 2023 March 31, 2024.
+As of September 30, 2023 March 31, 2024, the outstanding balance of the Tranche 1 Notes was \$75.0 million plus accrued interest of \$2.9 million.
+During the three-month periods ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company recorded interest expense of \$2.9 million and \$1.5 million, respectively.
+During the nine-month periods ended September 30, 2023 and 2022, the Company recorded interest expense of \$8.4 million and \$1.5 million \$2.7 million, respectively.

-The Company's obligations under the Note Purchase Agreement are secured by the Company's London, UK and Shannon, Ireland manufacturing facilities, \$3.0 million of the Company's cash and the bank accounts of the Subsidiary Guarantors, and the issued and outstanding equity interests of the Subsidiary Guarantors.
+The Company's obligations under the Note Notes Purchase Agreement are secured by the Company's London, UK and Shannon, Ireland manufacturing facilities, \$3.0 million of the Company's cash and the bank accounts of the Subsidiary Guarantors, and the issued and outstanding equity interests of the Subsidiary Guarantors.

-The Note Purchase Agreement imposes covenants that include, among other things, enrolling in a Phase III trial for AAV-RPGR on or before June 30, 2023 and ensuring the Company's Shannon manufacturing facility meets or satisfies all applicable good manufacturing practice requirements on or before December 31, 2023, both of which the Company has achieved, as well as various restrictions on the Company and the Subsidiary Guarantors, including restrictions pertaining to: (i) the incurrence of additional indebtedness, (ii) limitations on liens, (iii) limitations on certain investments, (iv) making distributions, dividends and other payments, (v) mergers, consolidations and acquisitions, (vi) dispositions of assets, (vii) the Company's maintenance of at least \$3.0 million in a U.S. bank account, (viii) transactions with affiliates, (ix) changes to governing documents, (x) changes to certain agreements and leases and (xi) changes in control; however, certain of these restrictions contain exceptions which allow the Company to license, sell and monetize assets in its AAV-hAQP1 program in development to treat radiation-induced xerostomia, its AAV-GAD program in development to treat Parkinson's disease and its gene regulation platform technologies.
-As of September 30, 2023, the Company is in compliance with all covenants.
+The Note Notes Purchase Agreement imposes certain covenants that include, among other things, enrolling in a Phase III trial for AAV-RPGR on or before June 30, 2023 and ensuring the Company's Shannon manufacturing facility meets or satisfies all applicable good manufacturing practice requirements on or before December 31, 2023, both of which the Company has achieved, as well as various restrictions on the Company and the Subsidiary Guarantors, including restrictions pertaining to: (i) the incurrence of additional indebtedness, (ii) limitations on liens, (iii) limitations on certain investments, (iv) making distributions, dividends and other payments, (v) mergers, consolidations and acquisitions, (vi) dispositions of assets, (vii) the Company's maintenance of at least \$3.0 million in a U.S. bank account, (viii) transactions with affiliates, (ix) changes to governing documents, (x) changes to certain agreements and leases and (xi) changes in control; however, certain of these restrictions contain exceptions which allow the Company to license, sell and monetize assets in its AAV-hAQP1 program in development to treat radiation-induced xerostomia, its AAV-GAD program in development to treat Parkinson's disease and its gene regulation platform technologies.
+As of September 30, 2023 March 31, 2024, the Company is in compliance with all covenants.